erinxocon/requests-xml/README.rst

 Note: XPath is preferred as it can allow you to get very specific with your element selection.
 Find is intended to be an easy way of grabbing all elements of a certain name.
-Find does however accept CSS selectors, and if you can get those to work with straight xml, go for it!
+Find does however accept CSS selectors, and if you can get those to work with straight XML, go for it!

 JSON Support
 ============